Huivulai

-Isla Huivulai (lit. “long neck" in the Mayo language) is a private island located five kilometers off the coast of the Mexican state of Sonora in the Gulf of California.
+Isla Huivulai (lit. 'long neck' in the Mayo language) is an island located 5 km off the coast of the Mexican state of Sonora, in the Gulf of California.

-The island is part of the municipio of Benito Juárez and is located 45 kilometers south of Ciudad Obregón.
-Huivulai island is 14 kilometers long and 0.5 kilometers wide.
-One of the main attractions of the island is its fine sand beach, artesian well, and high sandy dunes.
+The island is part of the municipality of Cajeme, Sonora and is located 45 km south of Ciudad Obregón.
+The island is 14 km long and 0.5 km wide.
+Attractions of the island include its sandy beach, artesian well, and high dunes.

-In this island, the successful Mexican western movie Todo por nada was filmed in 1968.
+The Mexican western movie Todo por nada was filmed on the island in 1968.

 Fauna

-There is a fresh water artesian well that is 97 meters deep creating an oasis of date-producing palm trees where birds such as fulvous whistling duck, grey pelicans and American white pelicans live as well as grey herons, cranes and albatross.
-Other species of birds seen in the island are turnstones, spoonbills, skimmers, waders, and other shorebirds, gulls, terns, frigatebirds, and boobies.
+The fresh water artesian well is 97 m deep, creating an oasis of date-producing palm trees where birds such as fulvous whistling duck, grey pelicans and American white pelicans live as well as grey herons, cranes and albatross.
+Other species of birds on the island include turnstones, spoonbills, skimmers, waders, and other shorebirds, gulls, terns, frigatebirds, and boobies.

-Along the island's fine sandy beach and the almost flat slopped ocean, in its large Tobari bay, tourists fish for mullets, sea bass, and two species of the genus Epinephelus.
+In Tobari Bay, tourists fish for mullets, sea bass, and two species of the genus Epinephelus.